MerginMaps/mobile/INSTALL.md

 # 1. Introduction

-This document is the original installation guide of the described software Mergin Maps Input.
+This document is the original installation guide of the described software Mergin Maps mobile app.
 The software and hardware descriptions named in this document are in most cases registered trademarks and are therefore subject to the legal requirements.
-Mergin Maps Input is subject to the GNU General Public License.
+Mergin Maps mobile app is subject to the GNU General Public License.

 The details, that are given in this document have been written and verified